-These 5 simple steps can help minimise your fleet fuel costs.
-Reducing your fleet’s spend on fuel will always improve your bottom line.
+These five simple steps can help minimise your fleet fuel costs, as reducing your fleet’s spend on fuel will always improve your bottom line.

 In order to offset rising fuel costs, businesses normally find that they need to make efficiencies in other areas of the organisation that can affect growth.
 Finding ways to reduce fuel costs, without cutting staff or vehicle numbers, is paramount to maintaining a successful business.